USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 DISCIPLINARY COMMITTEES

-- deprivation of the right to practise the profession of academic teacher for a period of 10 years.
+- deprivation of the right to practise the profession of an academic teacher for a period of 10 years.

 EXPLANATORY PROCEEDINGS

-- instruct the disciplinary spokesperson to initiate the conduct of the case.
+- order the disciplinary commissioner to initiate proceedings.

-The disciplinary spokesperson may:
+The disciplinary commissioner may:

-The investigation may be mediated.
+The explanatory proceedings may be mediated.

-The explanatory proceedings shall end with:
+The explanatory proceedings shall be concluded:

 MEDIATION